Bat House and Bat Box Construction Issues to Avoid

 All of our bat houses have four (4) predrilled holes for 100% secured mounting.

 All of our units come natural.
-If you want a exterior finish we will install a non-toxic water base stain or paint formulated for exterior use.
-The finish is only applied to the outer surface of the bat house box.
+If you want a bat house with an exterior finish we will install a non-toxic water base stain or an acrylic paint formulated for exterior use.
+The finish is only applied to the outer surface.

 A word of wisdom.
 You only get what "you pay for" and most of the time you don't even get that.